Churro Recipe (Disney Churros) + Video

 Churros are fried pastries.
 They are popular in Spain, Mexico, many Latin-American countries, and (of course) the United States.
 Some are long and thick, while others are thin and twisted in shape.

-A tasty dip, of course!
-These Disney churro bites are certainly sweet enough on their own, but I highly recommend adding one of these sweet dips:
+With a tasty dip, of course!
+These Disney churros are certainly sweet enough on their own, but I highly recommend adding one of these sweet dips: